South San Francisco

 California, United States of America

 Successful candidates will be highly motivated to work independently in a collaborative environment.
 Candidates must have a Ph.D. in biochemistry, cell biology or related discipline.
 Candidates should have experience in protein chemistry, cellular biochemistry and state of the art molecular biology techniques as demonstrated by a first-author paper published or accepted in a peer-reviewed journal.
-A strong quantitative background and demonstrated expertise in recombinant protein expression and purification, protein engineering, analytical and biophysical methods, bioconjugation reactions, and phage diversity methods is desirable.
+A strong quantitative background and demonstrated expertise in recombinant protein expression and purification, protein engineering, structural biology, analytical and biophysical methods, bioconjugation reactions, and phage diversity methods is desirable.
 Experience with tissue culture, cell-based assays and transfections, gene knockdown, gene expression analysis and fluorescence microscopy is a plus.
 The candidate must have strong analytical, collaborative, communication and organizational skills.

 A Nile, S Mukund, K Stanger W Wang and RN Hannoush.
 Unsaturated fatty acyl recognition by Frizzled receptors mediates dimerization upon Wnt binding.
 PNAS 2017, 114, 4147-4152.